0xProject/0x-docs/docs/0x-swap-api/guides/use-0x-api-liquidity-in-your-smart-contracts.md

 ---
-sidebar_label: Use Swap API Liquidity in Your Smart Contracts
+sidebar_label: Use 0x Swap API liquidity in your smart contracts
 sidebar_position: 4
 description: Use Swap API Liquidity in Your Smart Contracts
 ---

-# Use Swap API Liquidity in Your Smart Contracts
+# Use 0x Swap API Liquidity in Your Smart Contracts

 ## Overview